The Importance of Clinical Health Information at the Point of Radiology Order

-The process for formulating radiological imaging interpretations can be improved by giving reading radiologists accurate clinical context at the time of order entry.
+The process for formulating radiological imaging interpretations can be improved by giving reading radiologists accurate clinical context during order entry.
 Having ready access to clinical context helps radiologists eliminate assumptions and better positions them to apply their skills and expertise in rendering final interpretive reports.

-Many times, radiologists are unaware that a patient’s clinical health information is missing when preparing to interpret a study and dictate a report.
+Radiologists are often unaware that a patient’s clinical health information is missing when preparing to interpret a study and dictate a report.
 A challenge for radiologists can be searching for important information (for example, accessing an EHR requires a system user sign-on, password, and training to maneuver to the patient clinical information) while balancing the pressure to keep pace with a large volume of assigned studies.
-Another challenge facing radiologists is interpreting studies for multiple hospitals or ambulatory centers, each with its unique EHR system.
-This results in the need to have access to and knowledge of multiple medical record systems.
+Another challenge for radiologists: interpreting studies for multiple hospitals or ambulatory centers, each with its unique EHR system.
+This requires access to and knowledge of numerous medical record systems.

 Risk Mitigation Strategies

 Follow these strategies to reduce the potential of a misinterpreted radiology study due to a lack of knowledge of a patient’s clinical information: